dfbq91/mern-notes-app/README.md

   </a>
 </p>

-> A Notes App created with MongoDB, ExpressJS, React and NodeJS
+> A Notes App created with MongoDB, ExpressJS, React and NodeJS.
+This project was created following this [tutorial](https://www.youtube.com/watch?v=wWb0r35yLCk&list=PLo5lAe9kQrwrGPjhhzejCt3JENYf5uDNf)

 ## Author